 - Ilkley Moor: visit the famous Cow and Calf Rocks at Ilkley Moor.

 - Keld Waterfalls Walk: go waterfall chasing in Keld!
-You’ll see Catrake Force, Wain Wath Force, Kisdon Force, Currack Force and East Gill Force.
+You’ll see Catrake Force, Wain Wath Force, Kisdon Force, Currack Force, East Gill Force and other waterfalls.

 - Ingleton Waterfall Trail: of course, you’ll see many waterfalls along this splendid trail too.